 SEO Performance Interview: Tom Buckland, Founder of HQ SEO

-In 2018, the Performance Magazine editorial team interviewed Tom Buckland, Founder of HQ SEO & Ghost Marketing and CEO at KeyworX, United Kingdom.
+Back in 2018, the Performance Magazine editorial team interviewed Tom Buckland, Founder of HQ SEO & Ghost Marketing and CEO at KeyworX, United Kingdom.
 His thoughts and views on SEO Performance are presented in detail below.

 Realize that It’s OK to say no to the wrong types of clients – I think when a lot of people get started they want those early clients to help with the cash flow (ourselves included) but the problem is you build custom services and move away from your core skill set.